psu13/mutable-states/content/The Fastest "Sesame" Noodles.md

 Category: Food
 Author: psu

-Today I noticed that the NYT cooking section had a recipe for something they were calling the "Fastest Sesame Noodles".
+It is strange to me that the NYT food section consistently makes easy things so much more complicated than they have to be.
+For example, today I noticed that they had a recipe for something they were calling the "Fastest Sesame Noodles".
 Strangely, the headline blurb went on to say that you could make these noodles in the incredibly short time of "30 minutes".
 This was strange to me because sesame (really peanut butter) noodles should not take any longer than about five minutes plus however long it takes you to cook a box of noodles.
+Everyone should know how to do this ... so here I am to help.

 Here is what you do.

 1. Boil water to cook a box of noodles.
 Any noodles you like will do.
 My parents used to just make spaghetti that they had torn in half as they dropped it in the boiling water.
 Chinese noodles are a bit shorter than spaghetti, so while this mutilation would be disturbing to some, it makes sense in context.